3 Steps to GDPR Compliance for Your Nonprofit Website (2026 Update)

 Compliance isn’t just about policy — your website design and functionality must also reflect your commitment to data protection.

-Pro Tip: Morweb’s CMS includes GDPR-ready tools that make compliance simple to set up and maintain.
+Pro Tip: Morweb’s CMS includes GDPR-ready tools — like cookie pop-up banners and form consent fields — that make compliance simple to set up and maintain, even for non-technical teams.

 Beyond GDPR: The Global Shift Toward Data Ethics

-With Morweb’s nonprofit CMS, it’s easy to manage privacy settings and keep your site compliant.
+With Morweb’s nonprofit CMS, it’s easy to manage privacy settings, implement cookie banners, and keep your website compliant — all without needing a developer.